 Are you suffering from confirmation bias?
 What is it anyway?

 Have you ever wondered how your beliefs and opinions are formed and where they come from?
 You might say your thought processes are based on entirely rational, logical and impartial convictions, right?

 If you’ve ever been in a situation where your friend hasn’t returned your calls, and you have jumped to conclusions, chances are you have come up against your own confirmation bias.

-Usually, confirmation bias occurs from the direct influence of desire on beliefs.
+Usually, this type of bias occurs from the direct influence of desire on beliefs.
 The trouble is, these biases are often based on favouring information that confirms your previously existing beliefs.
 It means that when people would like a certain idea to be true, they end up believing it is true.
 Some might call it wishful thinking.

 However, the truth in the matter is that these errors in judgement to cause the individual to stop gathering information.
 This is because they believe they have already gathered sufficient evidence which confirms their views.